lusingander/serie/docs/src/features/user-command.md

 # User Command

-The User command view allows you to display the output (stdout) of your custom external commands.
+The User command feature allows you to execute custom external commands.
+There are two types of user commands: `inline` and `silent`.

+- `inline` (default)
+  - Displays the output (stdout) of the command in a dedicated view within the TUI.
-This allows you to do things like view commit diffs using your favorite tools.
+  - This allows you to do things like view commit diffs using your favorite tools.
+- `silent`
+  - Executes the command in the background without opening a view.
+  - This is useful for operations that don't require checking output, such as deleting branches or adding tags.

 To define a user command, you need to configure the following two settings:
 - Keybinding definition.
-Specify the key to display each user command.
+Specify the key to execute each user command.
   - Config: `keybind.user_command_{n}`
 - Command definition.
 Specify the actual command you want to execute.
   - Config: `core.user_command.commands_{n}`